-The 1910 Census for America on Ancestry.co.uk shows us that the family were now living at 533 Highland place, Bellevue, Pennsylvania having emigrated from Canada in 1908.
-Head of the family, Joseph Farrar was 52 years of age his trade being Superintendent at Locomotive Works.
-His wife Grace was 36 years old and the two children Harold J. and Phyllis L. are 12 and 11 years old respectively.
+The 1910 Census for America records the family living at 533 Highland place, Bellevue, Pennsylvania having emigrated from Canada in 1908.
+Head of the family, Joseph Farrar was 52 years of age and his trade was Superintendent at a Locomotive Works.
+His wife Grace was 36 years old and the two children Harold J. and Phyllis L. were 12 and 11 years old respectively.

 Harold John Farrar enlisted into the Canadian Over-Seas Expeditionary Force, 72nd Battery at Kingston on June 17th 1916.
 He gave his trade as Student and stated that he had completed eight months in the Officers Training Corps.
 His address was given as 119 Alfred Street, Kingston, Ontario and his next of kin as Joseph Farrar (Father) of the same address.

 After basic training in Canada, Harold embarked from Halifax, Nova Scotia aboard the S.S.
 Mauretania on 23rd November 1916 and arrived in England on 30th November 1916 when he was posted to Shorncliffe Camp in Kent to complete training.
 Harold remained at Shorncliffe until 27th March 1917 when he was transferred to 1st Heavy Battery and embarked for France arriving on 28th March 1917 and joining his unit on 4th April 1917.

 He remained in the Field until 28th December 1917 when he contracted Pleurisy and was transferred by Ambulance train to the Canadian General Depot where he remained until 3rd March 1918 when he was discharged from hospital and rejoined his unit on 20th March 1918..